The Atheist Bible, CC-BY Fabian M. Suchanek

 in Saratov/Russia

-At the same time, the belief that suffering is ultimately justified can be very comforting: it relieves us from the weltschmerz that we must feel when we understand how much injustice, illness, hunger, and sadness there is in this world.
-It can also help us come to terms with our own suffering: when we believe that there is a reason for our mishap, we can more easily accept it.
+At the same time, the belief that suffering is ultimately justified can be very comforting: It relieves us from the weltschmerz that we must feel when we understand how much injustice, illness, hunger, and sadness there is in this world.
+It can also help us come to terms with our own suffering: When we believe that there is a reason for our suffering, we can more easily accept it.
 In psychology, the belief that everything in this world ultimately happens for a good reason is known as the belief in the just world (BJW).
-It is a very popular belief, and psychological studies have shown again and again that most people harbor it in one form or another28.
-There are several reasons why the BJW might have developed: First, it allows people to rationalize unforeseen hardships, and thus helps them establish a (false but comforting) sense of control29.
-Second, the belief is assumed fundamental for people to feel safe and positive and to perceive the world as a predictable and manageable place30.
+It is a very popular belief, and psychological studies have shown again and again that most people hold it in one form or another48.
+There are several reasons why the BJW might have developed: First, it allows people to rationalize unforeseen hardships, thereby helping them establish a (false but comforting) sense of control49.
+Second, the belief is fundamental for helping people to feel safe and positive and to perceive the world as a predictable and manageable place50.
 Finally, the BJW appears to have a role in what is known as the “personal contract”: the attempt by children (and adults) to withhold immediate gratification in order to obtain long term benefits.
-The personal contract can work better if one believes in a causality between good behavior and good outcomes28.
+The personal contract can work better if one believes in a causal link between good behavior and good outcomes48.

 And Atheists?